-According to Serena Bourne, Writer at Originwritings and 1day2write: “Changing the culture of an organisation and how it works can be a difficult transition for many people.
+According to Serena Bourne, Writer at Originwritings, “Changing the culture of an organisation and how it works can be a difficult transition for many people.
 They are naturally suspicious of change and of the motivations behind that change.
 They might feel that they are being patronised with the idea of gamification but, generally, once the changes are up and running most people find themselves drawn in and even enjoying it”.

 Implement a game by first identifying the behaviour you want to see more of, and then demonstrate how instant feedback generates instant results and develop clear goals.
 Once you include an award/reward system you should have the support you need to make gamification a success.
 Once one of your teams is on board, it may even be appropriate to roll it out to the rest of your organisation.

 Remember too that game play isn’t just for motivating employees.
 There is every reason to incorporate gamification into your interactions with customers too.
 Though, slightly different in design, the idea is still the same: to drive a specific behaviour.
 This could be through a quiz, fun survey or other type of game but the key is rewarding the customer for their involvement with your online content.